arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ![Board being updated](assets/migration-process.png)

 When this is done you can continue setting up the network connection for your board and it will now be using the latest provisioning method with the Arduino Cloud!

+### 2 Steps Migration
+This procedure prepares the board for BLE provisioning if it is not already configured.
+Once the steps are completed, the board can be registered on the Arduino IoT Cloud using either the mobile app or the Web UI through the BLE interface.

+***If the board being migrated is an Arduino UNO R4, the Wi-Fi firmware must be updated to version 0.6.0 or later before following this guide.
+Otherwise, the procedure will fail.***

+1. Download the Arduino IoT Cloud CLI (version >= 0.5.0) [here](https://github.com/arduino/arduino-cloud-cli/releases)
+2. Follow the instructions in the “Installation” and “Credentials” section of this [guide](https://docs.arduino.cc/arduino-cloud/arduino-cloud-cli/getting-started/)
+3. Plug-in the board to be migrated
+4. Run the command `arduino-cloud-cli device migrate`

+It will take around a minute to complete the procedure and after that the board is ready for the BLE provisioning and it will start pulsing the LED.

 ## How to update the Stored Network Configuration